Australia China Youth Association

-The Australia-China Youth Association (ACYA) is an international non-governmental organisation that aims to strengthen ties between young people in Australia and China through bilateral initiatives in the areas of careers, education, and people-to-people links.
+The Australia–China Youth Association (ACYA) is an international non-governmental organisation that aims to strengthen ties between young people in Australia and China through bilateral initiatives in the areas of careers, education, and people-to-people links.
 ACYA is a volunteer-run nonprofit organisation that comprises over 7000 members spread across 15 chapters in Australia, including all Group of Eight universities, and six China-based chapters in Beijing, Shanghai, Chengdu, Guangzhou, Wuhan, and Taipei.

 History

 ACYA was founded in 2008 in Wudaokou, Beijing, by three Australian National University undergraduate students—Henry Makeham, Huw Pohlner and Dominic Delany—then on exchange at Peking University, Renmin University and Tsinghua University, respectively.

-ACYA's major sponsor is the National Foundation for Australia-China Relations of the Department of Foreign Affairs and Trade (Australia).
+ACYA's major sponsor is the National Foundation for Australia–China Relations of the Department of Foreign Affairs and Trade (Australia).
 ACYA was one of only three youth organisations to be commended by name in the Australian Government's 2012 'Australia in the Asian Century' White Paper.

-In 2018 ACYA expanded to include the ACYA Women's Network (ACYAWN) founded by Yifan Wang, with the mission 'to create a support network of young women that empowers them to unlock their potential, embrace global citizenship, and inspire them to become leaders'.
+In 2018 ACYA expanded to include the ACYA Women's Network (ACYAWN) founded by Yifan Wang, with the mission 'to create a support network of young women that empowers them to unlock their potential, embrace global citizenship, and inspire them to become leaders'.That same year, ACYA and one of its previous subentities, the Engaging China Project, merged.

+In 2026, ACYA and one of its initial spinoffs, the Australia–China Young Professionals Initiative, reunited under the new parent entity Australia–China Youth Group.